Rishabh-zhcet/CTB-Hackathon/level1_design1/README.md

             print(f"FOR: sel={SEL},  INPUT!=OUTPUT        [test]  [------------Failed------------]")
             flag=1
 ```
 if flag is not equal to 1. means no test fails.
-Then assert statement is used for checing the complete verification of design.
+Then assert statement is used for checking the complete verification of design.

   ```
   assert flag== 0, "MUX output failed "